Peculiar People: Foundation and spread

-The Peculiar People practised a lively form of worship and considered themselves bound by the literal interpretation of the King James Bible.
-They did not seek immediate medical care in cases of sickness, instead relying on prayer as an act of faith.
-This led to judicial criticism when children died due to lack of treatment.
 In response to the concern about refusing medical care, which led to some parents being imprisoned after a 1910 diphtheria outbreak in Essex, the sect split between the 'Old Peculiars', who still rebuffed medicine, and the 'New Peculiars', who somewhat reluctantly condoned it.
 The split healed in the 1930s, when in general the New Peculiar position prevailed.
 During the two world wars, some Peculiar People were conscientious objectors, believing as they still do that war is contrary to the teachings of Jesus Christ.

+From 1901, the elected Bishop of the church was William Heddle, a Scotsman who had moved to Southend-on-Sea c.
+1870 and had opened a credit drapery business in Park Street.
+Heddle had joined the church in 1873 and served as the Supreme Bishop of the Peculiar People until he stepped down in 1942, dying in 1948 at the age of 101.